ssohail123/monitoringwithprometheus/readme.md

    kubectl apply -k kubernetes-manifest/
    ```

+4. **Configure Alertmanager**:
+   - Edit the `alertmanagerconfig.yaml` file to include your email settings:
+     - Update the `to` and `from` email fields with your email addresses.
+     - Add your app password in the `email-secrets.yaml` file.
+   - Apply the configuration:
+     ```bash
+     kubectl apply -k alerts-alertmanager-servicemonitor-manifest/
+     ```

-4. To test alert functionality:
+5. To test alert functionality:
    - **High CPU Alert**: Stress a pod to trigger the high CPU usage alert.
    - **Pod Restart Alert**: Delete a pod multiple times to trigger the restart alert.